What is MCM?

 Explore the contemporary buildings in practically any city, and you’re bound to see many examples of a transformational architectural material — although you might not realize it.
-Aluminum composite materials (ACM) have reshaped the skyline, enabling architects to realize visions that were impractical or wholly impossible less than 50 years ago.
+Metal composite materials (MCM) have reshaped the skyline, enabling architects to realize visions that were impractical or wholly impossible less than 50 years ago.

 A little history